Catalonia - In the Footsteps of Salvador Dali

-- Hike on rugged trails to secluded bays and rocky viewpoints
+- Walk spectacular trails to secluded bays and dramatic viewpoints

-- The picturesque fishing ports of Cadaques and El Port de la Selva
+- The beautiful fishing ports of Cadaques and El Port de la Selva

 At the easternmost tip of Spain, the region of Catalonia shares a mountainous frontier with France, where the long chain of the Pyrenees tumbles down to meet the Mediterranean.
 Here, the wild scenery of Cap Creus marks the most easterly point of the entire Iberian Peninsula.
-Held as a closely guarded secret by the proud and independent Catalans, this reserve area encloses 140 square kilometres of wild landscape, with stunning coastal scenery, charming fishing villages, a network of hiking trails and a scattering of Neolithic stone monuments - menhirs and dolmens.
+Held as a closely guarded secret by the proud and independent Catalans, this dramatic area encloses 140 square kilometres of wild landscape, with stunning coastal scenery, charming fishing villages, a network of hiking trails and a scattering of Neolithic stone monuments.
 From the early 20th century, this unique region has attracted artists who have tried to capture its wild and natural beauty.
 Salvador Dali, the master of surrealist art, proudly called Catalonia home for 50 years and during our week we'll visit his home in the tiny bay of Portlligat, and walk along trails through a spectacular landscape he used for inspiration.
 Including 5 days of superb walking, we follow coastal trails into secluded bays and hike mountain paths whilst being rewarded with stunning coastal panoramas and spectacular views of the Pyrenean peaks.
 Spending 2 nights at the picture postcard coastal town of Cadaques, we'll have chance to wander the narrow cobbled streets of this pretty fishing port.
 A final mountain walk sees us traversing the ‘Cap' and visiting the spectacular Sant Pere de Rodes Monastery and atmospheric Castell de Sant Salvador, high up in the Verdera Mountains.
 The chance to explore the medieval city of Girona at the end of the week, with the option to stop off in Figueres to visit the Dali Theatre and Museum, is the icing on the cake of a scintillating walking holiday.
 With the airports of Girona and Barcelona close by, this is a gem of an area just waiting to be discovered, not only for its walking but also for the chance to experience some of the highlights of Catalonia, including its delicious and colourful cuisine.

 Is this holiday for you?